adamnew123456/odbc_config/README.md

 ![Exmaple Usage](images/example.gif)

-The controls probably what you'd expect.
+The controls are probably what you'd expect.
 There are three ways you can summon the configuration window for a particular DSN:

 - If you have more than one search result, double-click the one you want.
-- If you have only one search result, you can either press enter inside of the search bar, or double-click anywhere in the search results.
+- If you have only one search result, you can either:
+    - Press enter inside of the search bar, or
+    - Double-click anywhere in the search results.

 # How Do I Build It?